mumiao2000/mumiao2000.github.io/index.md

 layout: default
 ---

 I am a post-graduate student, majoring in Computer Science.
-My interest lies in temporal series analysis and large language models.
+My interest lies in time series analysis and its applications.

 ## Education